 Named after one of Hollywood’s famous Golden Era Actresses, Ingrid Bergman is a show-stopping, hard working red rose.

 I have a spot in my garden with a few different varieties of red roses.
 When they are all blooming at once, it looks so magical having all the different shades of red!
-However, Ingrid Bergman is definitely the show off (in the best way possible).
+However, Ingrid Bergman is definitely the show-off (in the best way possible).

-I purchased my Ingrid Bergman Rose potted, from our local Phoenix Nursery, Berridge Nursery.
 The tiny white flowers are “carpet of snow” Alyssum!
-They grow from late september until about mid July for me in Phoenix.
+They grow from late September until about mid June for me in Phoenix.
 They re-seed and spread like crazy, so every year I find random new alyssum plants throughout my yard.

 Hot Cocoa Rose – heat tolerant roses

 The thing that stands out the most about this rose is it’s healthy, vibrant foliage that seems to thrive in the hot sun.
+By hot sun, I mean anything within the 80-upper 90s degree range (no rose will particularly thrive in anything above 100 degrees, but they will survive)

 I find these blooms to be very sturdy.
-The petals do not wilt and the color remains vibrant throughout it’s bloom life!
+The petals do not wilt and the color remains vibrant throughout it’s bloom life.

 I purchased this rose from HeirloomRoses.com